What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 How to connect your bank account via open banking

-Connecting your bank account through open banking is simpler than most people expect.
-It takes 2-3 minutes — less time than signing up for most websites.
+Connecting your bank account through open banking takes 2–3 minutes — less time than signing up for most websites.

 Select your bank in the app

 In Martia, pick your bank from the list.
-All major European banks are supported through GoCardless, covering over 2,500 institutions.
+All major European and UK banks are supported through GoCardless, covering 2,500+ institutions.

-Your bank asks if you consent to sharing transaction and balance data.
-Approve it — and from that moment, everything syncs automatically.
+Your bank asks if you consent to sharing transaction and balance data (AIS consent).
+Approve it — and from that moment, everything syncs automatically for 90 days.

 Adam, założyciel Martia